calmrat/krypto-explorer/README.md

-# 🪙 Crypto Records Manager
+# 🪙 Qrypto - A Crypto Records Manager UI 🚀

 A containerized web application for managing cryptocurrency records using FastAPI, Streamlit, PostgreSQL, Redis, and the CoinGecko API.
 ---

-## 🚀 Features
+## 📻 Features

 - CRUD API for crypto records
 - CoinGecko API integration for symbol verification and metadata